Researchers continually search for new or better medicines to treat

 work in this manner are called immunosuppressants.
 They are a major focus of MS

 Several immunosuppressants being studied or used for MS are:

 Azathioprine (Imuran), which has shown conflicting results but may reduce the number of relapses in relapsing-remitting MS.

 (Leustatin), which has been used successfully

 leukemia.
-The U.S. Food and Drug Administration (FDA) did not approve this drug for treatment of MS because of serious side effects, including death.
+The U.S. Food and Drug Administration (FDA) did not approve this drug for treatment of MS because of serious side effects.

 Cyclophosphamide, which some experts

 believe stabilizes MS without improving it.
 But research has shown conflicting

 Methotrexate, which has also been used to treat